Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 What size tent should I get for a family of four?
 How about five or six?

 If your family members are comfortable sleeping in their own tents, having private tents for each family member can make the trip more enjoyable.
-If you have young kids who would be scared to sleep by themselves, everyone should use one tent.
+If you have young children who would be scared to sleep by themselves, everyone should use one tent.

 Some campsites have a limit on the number of tents allowed per site.
 Always check to make sure your campsite will fit separate tents.